 How difficult is the work?

 It’s not that difficult but it’s certainly not the standard SEO content that many other content mills ask for.
 The clients want genuine blog content, and that makes me feel better about writing.
+I hired Boston SEO services to make sure the content is perfect.

 Some research is involved.
 I found that some topics were harder than others but they didn’t take me too long to write.
 The main focus is on whether the content works for the client’s audience and is free of grammatical errors.